How to run field optimization

 5. Field Optimization Post-Processing

-To get the resultant Implicit Body, you must grab the Implicit chip from the Properties panel (optimized model > parametric fe components > Properties > body).
+To get the resultant Implicit Body, you must grab the Implicit chip from the Properties panel (optimized model > parametric fe domains > Properties > body).

 • Add a Boolean Union block